qmk/qmk_firmware/doc/keymap.md

     ACTION_LAYER_MOMENTARY(1)

-Note that after switching on press the actions on destinaton layer(Layer 1) are perfomed.
+Note that after switching on press the actions on destination layer(Layer 1) are performed.
 ***Thus you shall need to place an action to go back on destination layer***, or you will be stuck in destination layer without way to get back.
-Usually you need to palce same action or 'KC_TRNS` on destination layer to get back.
+Usually you need to place same action or 'KC_TRNS` on destination layer to get back.

 ### 3.2 Toggle switching